-The Cyrosphere & Climate Lab (CryoLab) is the research group of Dr. Luke Trusel in the Department of Geology and School of Earth & Environment at Rowan University.
+The Cyrosphere & Climate Lab (CryoLab) is the research group of Dr. Luke Trusel in the Department of Geography at Penn State University.

 Our research explores the response of Earth's ice sheets in Antarctica and Greenland to past, ongoing, and future climate change.